uliwitness/filie-system6/README.md

 * A Mac to run it on (or an emulator like Basilisk II or SheepShaver)
 * StuffIt 5 to unpack the `.sit` files
 * A tool to copy the `.rsrc` files back from the data fork into the resource fork.
+  The HyperCard stack in the `CheapVersionControl.sit` archive in this repository will do it if used to "Revert" this folder into a new folder.

 The completed app should run as far back as System 6.